jeanwsr/mokit-doc-mdbook/src/chap4-5.md

 (2) `bdf2mkl a.casorb a.fch -no`
 This is used for transferring CASCI or CASSCF NOs and NOONs.

-NOTE: the recommended way is to firstly use Gaussian to generate a .fch file (with keywords 'nosymm int=nobasistransform'), then generate the `_bdf.inp` file from .fch file.
-After BDF computations finished, you can transfer MOs from .scforb/.casorb back to .fch file.
-This procedure seems a little bit tedious, but it ensures an exact reproduce of energy in BDF.
+NOTE: it is recommended to firstly use Gaussian to generate a .fch file (with keywords 'nosymm int=nobasistransform'), then generate the `_bdf.inp` file using `fch2bdf`.
+After BDF computations finished, you can transfer MOs from .scforb/.casorb of BDF to ORCA.
+This procedure seems a little bit tedious, but it ensures an exact reproduce of energy.

 ## 4.5.12 chk2gbw
-Convert one (or more) .chk file into .gbw file.
+Convert one (or more) .chk file(s) into .gbw file(s).
 The Gaussian utility formchk and ORCA utility orca_2mkl will be called automatically.
 Multiple chk files are supported.
 For example,

 (1) `chk2gbw a.chk`
 Convert a.chk to a.gbw.